d-araujof/Portifolio/README.md

 ## **📝 Licença**

 Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](https://github.com/birobirobiro/nlw-heat-origin-v2/blob/main/.github/LICENSE.md) para mais detalhes.

 ---